Virtual teams in the changed landscape

 And we wish for the new cohort of participants to enjoy this learning experience, and hope they will find it truly enriching and invigorating.

 About the training programme

-The training programme will consist of 6 modules (90 minutes duration, either in the morning or afternoon) delivered live online and facilitated by Tony Poots – a true expert with many and many years of experience of helping people to work successfully in a virtual environment.
+The training programme consists of 6 modules (90 minutes duration, either in the morning or afternoon) delivered live online and facilitated by Tony Poots – a true expert with many and many years of experience of helping people to work successfully in a virtual environment.

-The Six modules (live online sessions) will cover the following themes:
+The seven modules (live online sessions) will cover the following themes:

-Module 2 No trust, no Team: how to keep in step and move forward (what does “trust” mean in the context of virtual team working and how to build it in the absence of informal opportunities)
+Module 2 (22/10/2020 from 09:30 to 11:00 am BST).
+No trust, no Team: how to keep in step and move forward (what does “trust” mean in the context of virtual team working and how to build it in the absence of informal opportunities) –

-Module 4 Virtual team culture – how to create one?
-(We all bring our own cultural preferences into a team.
-Is there such a thing as virtual team culture?)
+Module 4 ( 12/11/2020 09:30 to 11:00 am GMT) Virtual team culture – how to create one?
+We all bring our own cultural preferences into a team.
+Is there such a thing as virtual team culture?

-Module 5 It is a balancing act (how to balance control and autonomy, how to manage multiple bosses and own goals in the face of ambiguity)
+Module 5 ( 19/11/2020 09:30 to 11:00 am GMT) It is a balancing act – how to balance control and autonomy, how to manage multiple bosses and own goals in the face of ambiguity.